tanyaweaver/python-dev-accelerator/source/lectures/async.rst

     We've been working for a few days now on writing servers and clients in Python.

-    To do so, we've made extensive use of the ``socket`` library and the interface it provides to low-level network I/O primitives.
+    To do so, we've made extensive use of the :mod:`socket <python2:socket>` (:py:mod:`py3 <socket>`) library and the interface it provides to low-level network I/O primitives.

     There's a problem with the code we've been writing, however.
 It is ``blocking``.